How to Create Engaging AAUW Campus Programming

 - Who is our target population?

-- What do we want to accomplish with this event?
+- What do we want to accomplish with this program?

-- What will be the takeaways from our event?
+- What will be the takeaways from our program?

-- Do we hope to raise awareness and/or provide a discourse around a specific issue?
+- How do we hope to raise awareness and/or provide a discourse around a specific issue?